jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ## How to Run

 First, ensure that you have set the above mentioned environment variables, and have successfully performed the dataset upload into S3 as described above.
+Please note that if you want to run the flow without AWS batch, you should set the `EN_BATCH` variable in `.env` to `0`.

 ### Running Metaflow